binarybottle/optimize_layouts/keyboard_study/README_keyboards.md

         - Remaining: 280 layouts
        ``layouts_compare.py``
         - Add trigram engram_order score
-3. Select the final layout.
-      - Top key_preference score of the 280 layouts
+    3. Select the layout with the top key_preference score of the 280 layouts.
-4. Arrange periphery of the 24-letter/key home blocks.
+3. Arrange the periphery of the 24-letter/key home blocks.
-    1. Assign the two least frequent letters (q & z in English) to the two upper-right corner keys.
+    1. Compare layout scores for all possible arrangements of the three least frequent of 26 letters (including Q and Z) in the three worst keys (including the two upper-right corner keys).
+    2. Select the final layout.
-    2. Assign punctuation to the two middle columns between the home blocks.
+    3. Assign punctuation to the two middle columns between the home blocks.
+    4. Assign symbols to the Shift-number keys.

 ## Commands for steps 1 and 2.